Gender and food security: Access to land

 Women in agricultural households remain significantly disadvantaged in landownership compared with men; half the countries reporting on Sustainable Development Goal Indicator 5.a.2 have weak legal protections for women’s land rights.
 The percentage of men who have ownership or secure tenure rights over agricultural land is twice that of women in more than 40 percent of the countries that have reported on women’s landownership (Sustainable Development Goal Indicator 5.a.1), and a larger percentage of men than women have such rights in 40 of 46 countries reporting.
 Even so, the share of women among landowners increased in 10 of 18 countries over the last decade, with marked improvements in several decade, with marked improvements in several countries in sub-Saharan Africa and southern Asia.

 According to the Food and Agriculture Organization (FAO), closing the gender gaps in landownership and secure tenure is particularly important as secure land rights have multiple positive impacts.
+The FAO (2023) report further emphasizes that women's insecure land rights are part of broader structural inequalities across Agrifood Systems.
+The report highlights that strengthening women's tenure security improves not only agricultural production, but also household, food, security, resilience, and gender equality outcomes.
 Gaps can be narrowed through a combination of implementing reforms on land registration, increasing land-rights awareness and access to community-based legal aid, and fostering women’s participation in local land institutions.
 Additionally, services (such as extension) and resources (such as technology) must be designed with women’s needs in mind.

 Enhancing women’s rights to own or have secure tenure over agricultural land has positive impacts on empowerment, investment, natural-resource management, access to services and institutions, resilience and food security, reducing gender-based violence and increasing women’s bargaining power.